toinfinityai/infinity-datasets/smartfacility-inventory-basic/README.md

 - `frame_number`: The frame number of the corresponding image.

 ### Instance-level annotations
 Instance-level annotations are provided for the inventory items and all other objects in the scene.
-Instance-level annotations are accessible via the top-level `annotations` field of the JSON data structure.
+They are accessible via the top-level `annotations` field of the JSON data structure.
+Instance-level annotations include:

-**Note: The instance-level annotations enumerated below are only provided when a non-empty bounding box can be defined.** Annotations for items out of camera field of view are available, but they won't contain these keys.

 - `color`: Normalized RGB value in the corresponding instance segmentation masks.
 - `bbox`: Bounding box in standard COCO format.